Extension Camping Instructors

 In addition, 4-H Extension Camp Instructors are expected to:

-- Uphold WVU Extension Service mission, policies, and values regarding youth development and respect for diversity
+- Uphold WVU Extension mission, policies, and values regarding youth development and respect for diversity.

-WVU Extension Service, in compliance with the Americans with Disabilities Act, requests that individuals needing reasonable accommodations in the application process contact the WVU Extension Human Resources Office in person or by mail at: 407 Knapp Hall, PO Box 6031, Morgantown, WV 26506-6031, or by telephone at 304-293-8613.
+WVU Extension, in compliance with the Americans with Disabilities Act, requests that individuals needing reasonable accommodations in the application process contact the WVU Extension Human Resources Office in person or by mail at: 407 Knapp Hall, PO Box 6031, Morgantown, WV 26506-6031, or by telephone at 304-293-8613.